apu52/Travel_Website/README.md

 <br>

 <h2>Overview📌</h2>
-<p> Here is the project of the front-end Web Developement.This repo contains my project on Travel Website ✈️ using HTML,CSS .
+<p> Here is the project of the front-end Web Development.This repo contains my project on Travel Website ✈️ using HTML,CSS .
 It contains the landing page of a travel tour company website👨🏻‍💻.We oftenly search for many travelling places here & there , So Here is it🚤.I welcome you all to contribute in this repository & make this a grand project.
 So, what are you waiting for??🤔Just jump into it after reading the guidelines📚</p>

 <h2>Live Project -- https://apu52.github.io/Travel_Website/</h2>